dojobo/docs/content/pages/getting-started-with-github-pages/securing-your-github-pages-site-with-https.md

 3. Under "{% data variables.product.prodname_pages %}," select **Enforce HTTPS**.
   ![Enforce HTTPS checkbox](/assets/images/help/pages/enforce-https-checkbox.png)

+## Troubleshooting certificate provisioning ("certificate not created yet" error)

+Once your custom domain is saved on the Pages page, an automatic DNS check should begin.
+If the check is successful, GitHub's built-in [Certbot](https://certbot.eff.org/) application should automatically begin to request an SSL certificate from [Letsencrypt](https://letsencrypt.org/).
+Then once the certificate is obtained, you should see the status **Certificate Active**.

+The process may take some time.
+However, if after several hours, this process seems "stuck" between pressing Save and a successful Certificate Active status, try clicking Remove, and then re-entering the custom domain, and once again clicking Save.
+This will cancel and restart the process.

 ## Resolving problems with mixed content

 If you enable HTTPS for your {% data variables.product.prodname_pages %} site but your site's HTML still references images, CSS, or JavaScript over HTTP, then your site is serving *mixed content*.
 Serving mixed content may make your site less secure and cause trouble loading assets.